 State Technical College of Missouri offers both dual credit and dual enrollment opportunities to high school students.
 State Tech dual credit courses are taught in the high school or career center, by college-approved high school instructors, for which students receive both college and high school credit.
 State Tech dual enrollment courses are taught in the high school, on-campus, online, or via interactive television courses (ITV) by State Tech full-time or adjunct instructors, for which students receive college credit and may also receive high school credit.

 State Tech adheres to Missouri Coordinating Board for Higher Education requirements for participation in the dual credit/dual enrollment program.
 Generally, students in grades 9-12 must have a cumulative grade point average (GPA) of 3.00 or higher on a 4.0 scale.
 Juniors and seniors who have a cumulative GPA of 2.50-2.99 on a 4.0 scale may be considered.
 Freshmen must also have a score at or above the ninetieth percentile on the ACT or SAT.
-All dual credit/dual enrollment students must also meet placement requirements and/or prerequisites for the courses they wish to take and have the approval of a school official and a parent or legal guardian.
+All dual credit/dual enrollment students must also meet or exceed the course’s minimum placement test scores and/or other prerequisites for the courses they wish to take and have the approval of a school official and a parent or legal guardian.

 Students interested and qualified to enroll in dual credit and/or dual enrollment courses through State Tech will be admitted as non-degree seeking students.
 The following procedure must be followed to enroll in State Tech dual credit/dual enrollment courses.